 Accounting

-At first, you might get away will documenting your sales in a little notebook, but when sales increase, you will want to have a better system for reporting income for the upcoming tax return season.
+At first, you might get away with documenting your sales in a little notebook, but when sales increase, you will want a better system for reporting income for the upcoming tax return season.
 There are many accounting software available for small businesses like Quickbooks.
 There is a learning curve related to accounting software, but you will get the hang of the process once you do it a few times.
 If you are struggling, you can find helpful tutorials at Udemy for under $15.00.

 Use Containers